WeegeeNumbuh1/FlightGazer/README.md

 - It's a neat looking clock when there aren't any aircraft flying overhead
   - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the farthest aircraft you can detect
   - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, extended calendar info, and even local weather info
-- Extensive logging and [console output](#interactive-mode) capabilities as a core function
+- Extensive logging and [terminal output](#interactive-mode) capabilities as a core function
 - Easily configured, controlled, monitored, and updated [within a web browser](https://github.com/WeegeeNumbuh1/FlightGazer-webapp)
-- Can emulate an RGB Matrix display in a web browser if you don't have the actual hardware
+- Does not rely on a physical RGB Matrix display and can be [fully emulated](#the-emulator) in a browser
 - Works offline once initial setup is complete (albeit, with no API functionality and as long as `dump1090` is running on the same system)
-- Designed to run 24/7
+- Robust and stable enough for 24/7/365 operation

 <details><summary><b>More Features</b></summary>